SNAP Benefits in Mississippi: How to Apply and Qualify

 What Can You Buy with SNAP Benefits?

-• Fruits and vegetables
+Fruits and vegetables

-• Meat, poultry, and fish
+Meat, poultry, and fish

-• Breads and cereals
+Breads and cereals

-• Snack foods and non-alcoholic beverages
+Other foods such as snack foods and non-alcoholic beverages

-• Alcohol, cigarettes, or tobacco
+Beer, wine, liquor, cigarettes, or tobacco

-• Vitamins, medicines, and supplements
+Vitamins, medicines, and supplements

-• Non-food items like pet food, cleaning supplies, or cosmetics
+Non-food items like pet foods, cleaning supplies, and cosmetics

 How to Manage Your SNAP Benefits

-Managing your SNAP benefits helps you make the most of your monthly food budget and stay on top of important dates.
+Managing your SNAP benefits helps you make the most of your monthly food budget.
+Knowing your balance and deposit dates is important.

 EBT Deposit Schedule in Mississippi

-See Mississippi EBT deposit schedule for 2025
+See Mississippi EBT deposit schedule 2026

 How to Check Your EBT Card Balance